openfisca/country-template/README.md

 ## Packaging your Country Package for Distribution

 Country packages are Python distributions.
-You can choose to distribute your package automatically via our continuous deployment system on GitHub, or manually.
+You can choose to distribute your package automatically via the predefined continuous deployment system on GitHub Actions, or manually.

 ### Automatic continuous deployment on GitHub